 JCCS is excited to announce the admission of 15 month old students to our already existing Early Learning Center.
 We are honored to announce that Mrs. Ali Curtis will be the Director of the JCCS Early Learning Center which comprises students from 15 months of age to Kindergarten.
 We are looking forward to the 2017 – 2018 as we build champions for life.

-LHSAA ALL-ACADEMIC COMPOSITE TEAMS: Congratulations to Dee Dee Brown (Volleyball) and Joshua Hartley (Football) for being named to the LHSAA All-Academic Composite Teams.
+LHSAA ALL-ACADEMIC COMPOSITE TEAMS: Congratulations to Dee Dee Brown (Volleyball), Joshua Hartley (Football), KJ Hurst (Basketball) and Issac Fincher (Wrestling) for being named to the LHSAA All-Academic Composite Teams.
 They are student-athlete's with a six-semester GPA of 4.0.

 JCCS STUDENT CHOSEN FOR THE "PERRY OUTREACH PROGRAM": Congratulations to 11th grader Breann Martin for being chosen to participate in the the Perry Outreach Program.
 The Perry Initiative partners with medical centers, universities, and high schools to host Perry Outreach Programs for young women in high school.
 These day-long programs are held at over 30 locations nationwide throughout the year.
 Participants perform mock orthopaedic surgeries and conduct biomechanical engineering experiments, while also hearing from prominent women engineers and surgeons in the field.